 We are a diverse learning community of students, teachers, and support staff, and we are excited that you are learning with us.
 As you settle into your on campus study program, the following will introduce you to the basics of academic life at ALC.

 Students are expected to attend all lectures and tutorials, as set out in teaching schedules provided by the lecturer/in the ARK unit.

 Students should advise the lecturer if they are unable to attend.
 Attendance at the first lecture is particularly important.
 An absence of more than 25% of lectures or tutorials in a unit is normally regarded as too great to sustain active engagement in that unit and may impact adversely on the student's learning.

-The semester timetable contains the schedule for classes, listing information on the day, time, location, and lecturer for each class.
+The semester timetables contain the schedule for classes, providing details about the day, time, location, and lecturer for each class.
 The academic calendar contains the dates for standard enrolment events, key study periods and holidays.
 See Calendars & timetables.

-The MCD University of Divinity recommends a maximum of four units per semester for undergraduate students, and three units per semester for graduate and postgraduate students.
+The University of Divinity recommends a maximum of four units per semester for undergraduate students, and three units per semester for postgraduate students.
 Any exceptions to this requirement must be approved by the Dean.

 Find out what makes ALC a great place to grow.